Toluwalemi/hugo-blog-website/content/blog/the-5-best-django-books-for-beginners.md

 After you must have completed the tutorial on the official documentation, there's a chance you still feel lost or overwhelmed.
 William Vincent comes to the rescue.
 His simplistic yet powerful subversive brilliance shines in new and unexpected ways with this masterpiece.
 It

-From the simple hello world app to more complex websites, the book follows an engaging structure and leaves you seeking more.The writing was rough, with especially awkward dialogue, but I thought the premise of the story was brilliant.
+From the simple hello world app to more complex websites, the book follows an engaging structure and leaves you seeking more.
+The writing was rough, with especially awkward dialogue, but I thought the premise of the story was brilliant.

 #### **2. Django 3 by Example** _by Antonio Melé_